Suman-ojha/Suman-ojha/README.md

 <p>Would be interested in getting exposure to domains providing intellectually challenging work in the field of computers for proving and enriching my knowledge and skills.

 Technologies:-
-- HTML5, CSS3,
+- HTML5, CSS3, TailwindCSS,
-- ReactJS, NodeJS, ExpressJS, MongoDB,
+- ReactJS, NodeJS, ExpressJS, MongoDB, Next.js,
-- Programming in C, Python, C++, JavaScriptJava.
+- Programming in C, Python, C++, JavaScript, Java.

 Also interested in:
 - Web Development, DSA, Team Leading, Motivating People, free teaching.</p>